boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net.md

 ## How this sample works

 1. Based on the embedded details provided with the dashboard, authorize the server URL by calling the `GetEmbedDetails` function `(Default.aspx/GetEmbedDetails)` and passing the provided `EmbedProperties` values.
-Learn more about authorizing the server [here](/security-configuration/authorize-server/)
+Learn more about the [authorization server](/security-configuration/authorize-server/).

     ![Authorize Server URL](/static/assets/javascript/sample/images/asp-net-api-v1.png)
     ![Get Embed Details](/static/assets/javascript/sample/images/asp-net-authorize-v1.png)